DariuszWietecha/stock-ticker-feeder/README.md

 `FINNHUB_PASS` - Finnhub.io API password.

-`USE_SYMBOLS_FROM_CONFIG` - If set to `true` feeder will update ticker data for symbols listed in `.env/REQUIRED_SYMBOLS`.
-If set to `false` feeder will update ticker data for all symbols(narrowed or not regarding to `NARROW_SYMBOL_LIST` flag) available in Finnhub API for US market.
+`USE_SYMBOLS_FROM_CONFIG` - If set to a `true`, the feeder will update ticker data for symbols listed in `.env/REQUIRED_SYMBOLS`.
+If set to a `false`, the feeder will update ticker data for all symbols(narrowed or not depending on `NARROW_SYMBOL_LIST` flag) available in Finnhub API for US market.

 `REQUIRED_SYMBOLS`- List of symbols, used when `USE_SYMBOLS_FROM_CONFIG` flag is set to `true`

-`NARROW_SYMBOL_LIST` - If set to `true` feeder will update ticker data for all symbols available in Finnhub API for US market norrowed to range defined by `.env/INDEX_FIRST_SYMBOL` and `.env/INDEX_LAST_SYMBOL`.
+`NARROW_SYMBOL_LIST` - If set to a `true` feeder will update ticker data for all symbols available in Finnhub API for US market narrowed to the range defined by `.env/INDEX_FIRST_SYMBOL` and `.env/INDEX_LAST_SYMBOL`.

 `INDEX_FIRST_SYMBOL` - used to define the start of the range of "narrowed symbols"

 `INDEX_LAST_SYMBOL` - used to define the end of the range of "narrowed symbols"

-`NUMBER_OF_REQUESTS_AT_A_TIME` - number of requests send to Finnhub API during update of the pstock revious price.
+`NUMBER_OF_REQUESTS_AT_A_TIME` - Number of requests send to Finnhub API during the update of the stock previous price.

-## Runing the app
+## Running the app
-### Runing as NodeJS service
+### Running as NodeJS service
 1. Install dependencies using

 `npm install`.

-2. Copy `example.env` as `.env` and update it with real passwords, redis instance host and other values according to required behavior of the service. `.env` attributes meaning was described in separated point.
+2. Copy `example.env` as `.env` and update it with real passwords, Redis instance host and other values according to the required behaviour of the service. `.env` attributes meaning was described in separated point.

 3. Run app using